gahr/retcl/README.md

     % r result -async $cmdId
     # immediately

+The readyness of a result can be query with the `resultReady` method, which returns a boolean indicating whether a response for the result is available:

+    % r PING
+    rds:1
+    % r resultReady rds:1
+    0
+    % set done 0
+    % after 100 { set done 1 }
+    % vwait done
+    % r resultReady rds:1
+    1

 The asynchronous operation mode can be turned off (and back on) using the pair of methods `-async` and `+async`.
 When the asynchronous mode is disabled, Redis commands are executed and their results returned as soon as they are